Catch 512

 next-image

-Central Texas Fishing: Half-Day Bass Bonanza
+Central Texas Bass & Catfish Bonanza

 "Had an amazing time with my son!
 Derek delivered exactly as promised.
 We started with some great catfish in the early morning and ended with an incredible bass fishing session.
 All quality catches!
 If you're in the area and love bass fishing, look no further than Derek with DeeZ Memories ATX Fishing Guide.
 It was truly the best guided fishing experience we've had so far.
 Thank you, Derek!
 We'll definitely be rebooking next time we're in town." - Richard